Contact Tracing can Help Slow the Spread of COVID-19

 - How you’re feeling.

-- If you’ve gotten tested.
+- If you’ve gotten tested or if you've been vaccinated.

 - If you’re ok on food and other supplies while home.